The giant sequoia: preserving a slice of natural history

 Continuing deforestation may accelerate climate change because forests play an important role in absorbing carbon dioxide from our atmosphere.

-From summer 2017, the newly restored sequoia will sit in the eaves of Hintze Hall.
+The newly restored sequoia sits in the eaves of Hintze Hall.
+Plan your visit.